Garden waste FAQs

 While there is a legal obligation for us to collect food waste, the same legal obligation doesn't apply to garden waste.

-Along with many other local authorities, we're facing significant budget challenges and to ensure key frontline services are protected, we introduced a small charge to residents who wished to continue to have their garden waste collected.
-This charge also allows us to improve the reliability and effectiveness of the service.
+Along with many other local authorities, we're facing significant budget challenges and to ensure key frontline services are protected, we've increased this charge for residents who wish to continue to have their garden waste collected.

 Your brown bin will be collected each week with the exception of the Christmas and New Year period.

 2023/24 collections begin on Monday 1 May.

 When your permit arrives, peel the permit from the backing paper and attach the sticker to the back of your brown bin, below the handle.
 The sticker must be applied to a clean dry, surface and not over an existing sticker.